eschang/XMG_lit_prog/README.md

 # XMG_lit_prog
 Using orgmode for literate programming with xmg.

-A simple method for literate programming with XMG.
+A simple method for literate programming with XMG is described in the org file.